 We recognize compensation expense for all share-based compensation awards using the fair value method.
 For time-based share awards, we recognize compensation cost ratably using the straight-line attribution method over the expected vesting period or to the retirement eligibility date, if less than the vesting period, when vesting is not contingent upon any future performance.
 For performance-based share awards, we generally recognize compensation cost ratably using the straight-line attribution method over the expected vesting period based on the probability of the performance condition being achieved.
 If all or a portion of the performance condition is not expected to be met, the appropriate amount of previously recognized compensation expense will be reversed and future compensation expense will be adjusted accordingly.
 For market-based share awards, we recognize compensation cost ratably using the straight-line attribution method over the expected vesting period.
-If the target market and performance conditions are not expected to be met, compensation cost.
+If the target market and performance conditions are not expected to be met, compensation expense will still be recognized.
+In addition, we estimate the amount of expected forfeitures, based on historical forfeiture experience, when calculating compensation cost.
 If the actual forfeitures that occur are significantly different from the estimate, then we revise our estimates.